Mike Futrell: Public service

-In 1996 Futrell was elected to the City of Baton Rouge/Parish of East Baton Rouge Metropolitan Council, succeeding the incumbent Republican.
-In 1999 Futrell was elected to the Louisiana House of Representatives where he served on the Transportation Committee, House and Governmental Affairs Committee and the Local and Municipal Affairs Committee.
+In 1996, Futrell was elected to the City of Baton Rouge/Parish of East Baton Rouge Metropolitan Council, succeeding the incumbent Republican.
+In 1999, Futrell was elected to the Louisiana House of Representatives where he served on the Transportation Committee, House and Governmental Affairs Committee and the Local and Municipal Affairs Committee.
 Futrell was re-elected to the Louisiana House of Representatives in 2003.

-In 2005 Futrell left the House of Representatives to join the staff of newly elected United States Senator David Vitter as State Director, responsible for all operations throughout Louisiana and principle state liaison to the Senator's Washington D.C.
+In 2005, Futrell left the House of Representatives to join the staff of newly elected United States Senator David Vitter as State Director, responsible for all operations throughout Louisiana and principal state liaison to the Senator's Washington D.C.
 Office.
 In 2008, Futrell left Vitter's office to work for the City of Baton Rouge under then Mayor-President Kip Holden as the assistant chief administrative officer.
 Walter Monsour, under whom Futrell served, said that Futrell earned his trust through the handling of the $1.2 billion municipal sewer program.
 In 2009, upon Monsour's retirement, Futrell was elevated to chief administrative officer by Holden.

 In 2014, Futrell became the City Manager for South San Francisco.
 He reorganized the city staff, hiring a number of new managers.
+He was recognized as a standout champion for life sciences during his tenure; under his leadership, South San Francisco developed into the "Biotechnology Capital of the World," home to over 250 life science companies.
+He improved South San Francisco's finances earning the city its first ever AAA bond rating and during his tenure the city yielded budget surpluses every year and created record budget reserves.
+He led formation and administration of cultural diversity efforts including the nationally recognized programs "Commission on Racial and Social Equity" and "Diversity: It's In the City's DNA".

-In November 2022, Futrell was confirmed as the next City Manager of Riverside and assumed the position in January 2023.
+In November 2022, Futrell was confirmed as the next City Manager of Riverside, California, and assumed the position in January 2023.
+Futrell's 2026 City Manager's Annual Report to the Riverside Community lists accomplishments as balanced budgets, job growth, economic development wins, upgraded streets and parks, lower crime, progress reducing homelessness and building large projects including a new library and renovation/expansion of the City's historic museum.

+In April 2026, Futrell announced his plans to leave the City of Riverside for the City of Pasadena, expecting to start May 13.
+With Futrell as the City Manager for Riverside, it has lead to 100% police staffing and a 35% reduction in crime since starting in 2022, as well as over $4 billion in new investments in the city and several new companies opening.
+However, the next week, Futrell announced his plans to stay as City Manager of Riverside, citing his effort to continue working on the Measure Z renewal along with the $4 billion in new investments for the City of Riverside.

+In June 2026, Futrell announced his resignation from the City of Riverside, citing the opportunity for a leadership transition.